kizniche/Mycodo/docs/Configuration-Settings.md

 </tbody>
 </table>

+## Controller Settings

+`[Gear Icon] -> Configure -> Controllers`

+Controller modules may be imported and used within Mycodo.
+These modules must follow a specific format.
+See [Custom Controllers](Functions/#custom-controllers) for more details.

 ## Input Settings

 `[Gear Icon] -> Configure -> Inputs`

 Input modules may be imported and used within Mycodo.
 These modules must follow a specific format.
-See [Custom Inputs](#custom-inputs) for more details.
+See [Custom Inputs](Inputs/#custom-inputs) for more details.

 <table>
 <col width="40%" />